Biloela

 PROFILE FAQ

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified four projects likely to impact this region.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified four projects expected to impact this region.
 Notable projects are Biloela Splash Park, Multiple Dwelling Development, Magavalis Netball Court Upgrades, and Rooming Accommodation Development.
-The following list details those considered most relevant.
+The following details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.